Own a leasehold flat? Planning alterations? You could need the landlord’s consent

 Solicitors Specialising in Licences to Alter

 There are many reasons why the owner of a leasehold flat might need to alter the property Leasehold Flat Alterations Landlord's Consentwhich they own, perhaps because they want to improve their home, or because they want to refurbish the building.
+And if the changes are substantial, then it’s critical to get your landlord’s consent for those alterations.

 The exact requirements will depend on the terms of the lease and the types of changes being proposed – but in most cases the leaseholder will have to get a Licence to Alter from the landlord [usually the freeholder] giving them consent to make the changes.